Twist And Shout Variations List

 ALSO OF NOTE

-The Dynaflex pressings with the smaller pressing ring were officially introduced in the Beatles catalog around 1972-1973, but some earlier pressings with the traditionnal large RCA groove were found in the previous few years with a softer compound (e.g. Late rainbows, target labels and early orange label pressings).
+The Dynaflex pressings with the smaller pressing ring were officially introduced in the Beatles catalogue around 1972-1973, but some earlier pressings with the traditional large RCA groove were found in the previous few years with a softer compound (e.g. Late rainbows, target labels and early orange label pressings).
 It is believed that RCA was experimenting with different vinyl compositions before officially introducing their new approach.

 Packaging